 What do you think is the best topic to freak out about – piss poor movement, obesity, or Rhabdo?
 Hmm…Rhabdo’s incidence in the U.S. is less than 0.06%, over 30% of Americans are obese, and we’re guessing that most of the population does not even perform a squat properly.
 Imagine what being overweight with poor movement mechanics will do to your knees over time.
+In this topic, we are going to show you how Rhabdo Physical therapy prevents you from having Rhabdomyolysis.

 The folks at Dr. Theresa Larson’s Movement-Rx Human Performance group have had a lot of inquiries this past week regarding our thoughts on the article “CrossFit’s Dirty Little Secret,” written by Eric Robertson, an assistant physical therapy professor at Regis University.